AN Islamic scholar and community cohesion leader has launched a bid to become the next big sci-fi writer.

 Nasrullah said he will start attending science fiction conventions to prmote his work and is already working on his next manuscript.

-Nasrullah added: “The point of fiction is like parables they are trying to tell people about a universal truth and how people deal with situations “People are surprised by the book and quite excited by it.
+Nasrullah added: “The point of fiction is like parables they are trying to tell people about a universal truth and how people deal with situations “People are surprised by the book and quite

 "Although it is science fiction it is about cohesion.